realnews-gateway/emergency-publishing-system/SECURITY.md

 # Security Policy

-The Emergency Publishing System is designed for hostile environments with strong adversaries.
+The Empus is designed for hostile environments with strong adversaries.
 Security is a core requirement for all development, deployment, and review activities.

 ---